Speakers have become commonplace in our day-to-day lives. Wherever there is electricity and electrical power, speakers can function (and often do).

 Modern wireless speakers will typically be powered via internal rechargeable batteries.

-The JBL Charge 4 (link to compare prices on Amazon and other online retailers) is a Bluetooth speaker with an internal rechargeable battery.
+The JBL Charge 4 (link to check the price on Amazon) is a Bluetooth speaker with an internal rechargeable battery.

 Powering Speakers Via Replaceable Batteries